jthurteau/wrest/README.md

 ENABLE_LOCAL_DEV
 CANISTER_FIFO - determines if kickstart prefers earlier set canister values (defaults to true)

-LIBRARY_PATH - an older form of VENDOR_PATH where each directory is source code (e.g. LIBRARY_PATH/library_name/ may simply be a symlink to VENDOR_PATH/project_name/src).
+APPLICATION_LEGACY_VECTOR - short-circuit the gateway to kickstart a pre PHP7 SAF app (value specifies a tether script) LIBRARY_PATH - an older form of VENDOR_PATH where each directory is source code (e.g. LIBRARY_PATH/library_name/ may simply be a symlink to VENDOR_PATH/project_name/src).
 Useful for including external code prior to modern autoloader methods.

 # PHAGENT